DesNewmanZA/Python_bootcamp/Python_notes.md

 Note that when a return function is executed, the function exits and nothing further is examined.

+If we want, we can define input and output types:

+    def my_function(var1: int) -> bool

 # Style guide
 It's best practice to follow the recommended style for your code.
 This can be found here: https://peps.python.org/pep-0008/